vidify/vidify/README.md

 [Here's an example of one](https://github.com/marioortizmanero/spotivids/blob/master/example.ini).
 It uses the [INI config file formatting](https://en.wikipedia.org/wiki/INI_file).
 Most options are inside the `[Defaults]` section.
 The web API related options are inside `[WebAPI]`.

-All the available options for the config file are the same as the arguments above, except for `--config-file <PATH>`, which obviously is only an argument .
+All the available options for the config file are the same as the arguments listed in the [Usage section](#usage), except for `--config-file <PATH>`, which is only an argument.
 Their names are the same but with underscores instead of dashes.
 For example, `--use-mpv` would be equivalent to `use_mpv = true`.

 Some other options are only avaliable on the config file, like `auth_token` and `expiration`, but these are only used to retain info from the WebAPI and should not be modified manually.